slotThe/slotThe.github.io/posts/anki-latex.md

 <img class="pure-img"
      src="../images/anki-latex/centered.png"
-     alt="A note with approrimately centred LaTeX">
+     alt="A note with approximately centred LaTeX">

 Very far from perfect, but readable.
 Since this seems to be the only drawback with not using MathJax,